Skip to main content

 rollbackAddedLoyaltyPoints

-It triggers in the following cases:
+This effect is triggered in the following cases:

 • A session was cancelled in which loyalty points have been added.

-• A session was partially returned and loyalty point were added by the returned item(s).
+• A session was partially returned and loyalty point were added by the returned items.
 See returning items.

-If you use the Add loyalty points per item effect, use the cartItemPosition property to identify which item(s) the loyalty points were rolled back for.
+If you use the Add loyalty points per item effect, use the cartItemPosition property to identify which items the loyalty points were rolled back for.

 If you use Add loyalty points per item and if the session contains some cart items with quantity > 1, use the cartItemSubPosition property to identify the item unit in its line item.